warint/tweets-ai/README.md

 The authors acknowledge the role of Twitter API in data collection and emphasize compliance with ethical guidelines in handling social media data.

 **Data Availability:**
-The dataset is available here with an MIT License.
+The dataset is available here with a CC-BY-NC license.